elena/paeps/paep-3-mission/README.md

 Python Australia organisation were:

-* How do we make it easier for potential Python user group organisers to start a user group in areas that currently lack one?
+* How do we make it easier for potential Python user group organisers to start a user group in Australian regions that currently lack one?
-* How do we make it easier for organisers of existing user groups to keep their user group going without burning themselves out?
+* How do we make it easier for organisers of existing Australian user groups to keep their user groups going without burning themselves out?
-* How do we connect user group organisers with visiting potential speakers that are in the area for their own reasons, but might be open to speaking at the local user group?
+* How do we connect user group organisers across Australia with visiting potential speakers that are in the area for their own reasons, but might be open to speaking at the local user group?
-* How do we reduce the personal liability risk for organisers of user groups and community workshops?
+* How do we reduce the personal liability risk for organisers of Python related user groups and community workshops in Australia?

 It is these motivating questions that earned this clause the first position in the list of activity clauses, as without these considerations, it's unlikely that the idea of a formally constituted Python Australia organisation would have ever gained momentum.

-While an informal information sharing community with a decent public web presence could potentially help with the first two or three of these, the best such a group could offer for the last of these concerns is suggestions on how to work with the organisation physically hosting the meetup to assume corporate liability.
+While an informal information sharing community with a decent public web presence could potentially help with the first two or three of these questions, the best such a group could offer for the last of these concerns is suggestions on how to work with the organisation physically hosting the meetup to assume corporate liability.

 A formally incorporated legal entity has more options available for helping out in this area than any informal group ever will (and some of those additional options are discussed